Nikky Goguadze

-Nikky Goguadze (born 15 July 1998) is a Dutch professional footballer who plays as a forward for 3.
-Liga club VfL Osnabrück.
+Nikky Goguadze (born 15 July 1998) is a Dutch professional footballer who plays as a forward for German Regionalliga Nord side FC St. Pauli II.

 Career

 Born in Groningen, Netherlands, Goguadze played for local club VV PKC'83 before joining German side Germania Leer, playing in the seventh-tier Bezirksliga, along with his brothers Giorgi and David in summer 2018.
 He was the club's top scorer having scored 17 goals in as many matches when he left in January 2019 to sign with Bremer SV of the fifth-tier Oberliga Bremen.
 Bremer SV narrowly missed out on promotion to the Regionalliga Nord while Germania Leer achieved promotion.

 Goguadze moved to Regionalliga Nord club SSV Jeddeloh in summer 2019 and scored 3 goals in 15 appearances.

 In May 2020 Goguadze signed a one-year contract with GW Firrel of the sixth-tier Landesliga, reuniting with his brothers.
 In January 2021 he had trials at Georgian first-tier club Torpedo Kutaisi and Georgian second-tier side Merani Tbilisi, together with his brothers.
 While at GW Firrel the season was prematurely cancelled due to the COVID-19 pandemic.

 In May 2021 Goguadze moved to Oberliga Niedersachsen side Kickers Emden with his brothers.
 They left the club in January 2022 after they refused COVID-19 vaccination, making them ineligible to play in the state of Lower Saxony and Nikky Goguadze returned to former club PKC'83 in Groningen.

 In summer 2022 Goguadze re-signed with Bremer SV.
 He contributed nine goals and four assists in the 2022–23 season, helping Bremer SV remain in the Regionalliga Nord.
 For the following season he moved to league rivals TSV Havelse, where he made nine appearances without scoring.

 In January 2024 Goguadze returned to Bremer SV for a second time.
 He scored 13 goals in 16 appearances in the second half of the 2023–24 season, helping his club retain Regionalliga status.
 After 15 matches played in the 2024–25 season the club was fighting relegation while he had scored 14 goals, making him the best goal scorer in the German fourth tier, and he was linked with a winter move to the 3.
 Liga.
 By the winter break, he had scored 18 goals in 19 matches played, making him the league's top scorer.

 In January 2025 Goguadze moved 3.
 Liga club VfL Osnabrück for an undisclosed transfer fee.

+On 2 January 2026, Goguadze joined fourth-tier side FC St. Pauli II, the reserve team of St. Pauli.